 "With the Government's deregulation, Australian organic product may no longer be certified as organic in those and other premium export markets.
-Up to \$680 million in exports of organic produce is at risk", said Ms Wray.
+Up to \$680 million in exports of organic produce is at risk and the sector is growing at around 15% per year in Australia", said Ms Wray.